rscharfer/myblog/posts/react16/conditional-rendering-patterns.md

 ---
-title: React 16 - Conditional rendering patterns
+title: Conditionally rendering JSX
-published: 2020.10.18
+published: October 18, 2020
+subtitle: Some conditional rendering tools to add to your toolbox.
 ---

 There are three conditional rendering patterns which I have recently learned about and I am excited about using more of in the future.
 Two are cool and one is **really** cool.
 Here is a short description of each: